sitebay/docs/articles/guides/code-server/site-bay-code-server-introduction/index.md

 ## How to Use the Code Server

-Using Site Bay's Code Server is simple:
+Using SiteBay's Code Server is simple:

-1. Log in to your Site Bay dashboard.
+1. Log in to your SiteBay dashboard.
 1. Navigate to the Code Server for your live or staging WordPress site.
 1. Start editing your files with the power of Visual Studio Code, right in your browser.

 ### Staging Made Easy

-Site Bay's Code Server works seamlessly with your staging environment.
+SiteBay's Code Server works seamlessly with your staging environment.
 You can execute WP-CLI commands such as wp plugin list --path=/bitnami/stagewordpress to manage your staging site directly through the Code Server terminal.
 This integration ensures you can test changes thoroughly before going live.

 ### Security and Convenience

-Security is a top priority at Site Bay.
+Security is a top priority at SiteBay.
 We've set up the Code Server to handle file permissions and user settings securely, so you can code with peace of mind.
-Moreover, Site Bay's Code Server automatically handles application passwords, ensuring a secure connection between your edits and your site.
+Moreover, SiteBay's Code Server automatically handles application passwords, ensuring a secure connection between your edits and your site.

 # Get Started

 Ready to take your WordPress site development to the next level?
-Sign in to your Site Bay account and launch the Code Server today.
+Sign in to your SiteBay account and launch the Code Server today.
 Experience the ultimate convenience o